 I visited twice in London, and I still miss it and can’t wait for the next time I’ll walk in its magical streets.
-All the books I have read, all the movies I have seen, come to life when I see the architecture, the train stations, hear the accent, and absorb the London’s vibes.
+All the books I have read, and all the movies I have seen, come to life when I see the architecture and the train stations, hear the accent, and absorb London’s vibes.
 Here are the best things to do in London:

 Across the street from the Palace of Westminster, Check out the majestic Westminster Abbey, the most famous church in London.
 700 years of history are inside this beautiful Gothic-style church and I was excited to feel it as soon as I walked inside and strolled in its paths.
 The most recent events that took place here are the coronation of Elizabeth in 1953, and the wedding of Prince William and Catherine Middleton in 2001.

 Fly in the sky on the London Eye

 Since it was built in the year 2000, The London Eye on South Bank is one of the most popular attractions in London.
 As such it’s also a bit pricey but seeing the entire city of London from a bird’s view is priceless.

 Make sure the sky is clear on the day you are planning to take a ride and enjoy the magnificent city right under you.
 The Ferris wheel is the tallest in Europe (135 meters up high), and a ride in one of its 32 see-through pods takes about 30 minutes.
 The view is amazing, and it’s a great time to guess which of London’s landmarks you can point at from up there.
 You can buy skip-the-line tickets through this link and it’s worth it.

 Connect With History At The Tower Of London And Tower Bridge